10 Tips to Save Fuel and Extend Your Vehicle Life Now While Driving

 Example:

-Imagine you’re driving in traffic.
+Imagine you’re driving in city traffic.
 Instead of racing to the next traffic light and braking hard, slowly accelerate and coast toward the red light.
 This way, when the light turns green, you can keep some momentum without wasting fuel.

 What You Shouldn’t Do (But Most Drivers Still Do):